handmade success

 Burn test results

 By observing your test results, you will be able to identify if your candle needs a bigger or smaller wick.
+Use the table below to match what you observe with the likely cause and fix:

 Using batch manufacturing software to track your burn tests